 I find it helpful to record all the lovely exchanges and great days, so when something less-than-ideal happens, I have a beautiful reminder that the good always outweighs the not-so-good.

-It’s impossible to put into words just how much our little stall, and all of the folks who support it, have come to mean to us.
-Most days we walk out to discover kindness, generosity, honesty and a growing community.
+It’s impossible to put into words just how much my little stall, and all of the folks who support it, have come to mean to me.
+Most days, I walk out to discover kindness, generosity, honesty and a growing community.
 It’s just the best.

 So go on, give it a go at your place!